Free Online Training Events

 Rust Fundamentals provides attendees with a full grounding in the Rust programming language.
 It is sufficient to get you started in your Rust programming journey.
 The syllabus, examples and exercises are tuned to the practical requirements for embedded software developers.

-Workshops and the hands-on interactive coding quizzes that are interlaced with the lecture deliveries, comprise approximately 50% of class time and are based around carefully designed hands-on exercises to reinforce learning.
 This training class is designed around interactivity and student engagement.
-Throughout the lectures the students are asked to run code snippets to demonstrate complex concepts, debug and refine provided examples.
-These various exercises will be achieved using a mix of web-based tools integral to the training material as well as a provided virtual-machine environment that the student will be able to keep post-training to further their experiments with a Rust based embedded software tool-kit.
+The course lectures are interlaced with carefully designed workshops and hands-on interactive coding quizzes to reinforce the learning, and comprise approximately 50% of class time.
+Throughout the lectures, attendees are asked to run code snippets to demonstrate complex concepts, debug and refine the provided examples.
+These exercises will be achieved using a mix of web-based tools integral to the training material and a provided virtual-machine environment.
+After the training, the attendee will be able to keep the virtual-machine environment, to continue their learning experiments with a Rust based embedded software tool-kit.

 Please contact Doulos for further information about this training.